Hapara/d3.chart.heatmap-matrix/README.md

     tiny, it may not be very good-looking (but you can change the font with CSS or via d3.chart layer events);
   * does not support — yet — slanted headers to accomodate long texts;
-  * animations might become slow if you have a lot of bubbles displayed.
+  * animations might become slow if you have a lot of cells displayed.

 Please feel free to open pull requests to make any change.
 See [CONTRIBUTING](CONTRIBUTING.md).